TheKikGen/MPC-LiveXplore/README.md

                 WARNING : you have root permissions.
 You could harm your system. root@force:~#

 This release add a nice login banner, a usefull command prompt, and allows now to launch a bootstrap script from a FAT32 disk.
-Links on the top of the page.
+Links at the top of the page.

 ## I AM FORCE - V2 - PRELIMINARY RELEASE (2022-02-06)
 [![iamforce video](https://img.youtube.com/vi/x_guX13cvb8/0.jpg)](https://www.youtube.com/watch?v=x_guX13cvb8)